bwpikaard/bwpikaard/README.md

 My name is Bryan, and I am a self-taught Back-end Developer and Web Developer currently studying Computer Science at Roanoke College.

-I frequently work with Node.js, website development (HTML/CSS/JS), back-end development (PHP, Slim, Twig, and MySQL), React / React Native, and C++.
+I frequently work with Node.js, front (HTML/CSS/JS) and back-end development (PHP/Slim/Twig/MySQL), React / React Native, and C++.

 You can reach me by email ([bryan@pikaard.com](mailto:bryan@pikaard.com)) or Discord (HyperCoder#2975).